Do we need Project Managers in Agile?

-They must “reverse the pyramid”, create environment for thinking and creativity, provide transparency and clear vision, support and be servants (servant leaders) for the Front line.
+They must “reverse the pyramid”, create an environment for thinking and creativity, provide transparency and clear vision, support and be servants (servant leaders) for the Front line.
 The Front line has enormous power, but this power has must be unleashed, and this is a very hard full-time job to do.

 Nota Bene!
-Be careful with (hidden command-and-control) roles like Line managers, Release managers and XYZ-Managers.
+Be careful with (hidden command-and-control) roles like Line managers, Release managers, and XYZ-Managers.

 So, we need all the project managers’ skills back, but they should be transformed.
 We are Agile and we still value decisions to be made by the Front line and scope changes to be something good for the sake of competitive advantage.
 Having the Agile Mindset, the Project manager must be brave to delegate a lot of his power to the Front line.

 More interesting, now we have 2 products, one is the product that we are hired to develop and the second is the service we provide.
 Our goals are still the same – the product (service) to evolve and transform in order to get better, to produce more value, and give a competitive advantage.
 Just like agile products our service should start with MVP, then we iterate, learn, and transform it.
 Traditional project management is needed to start and run the MVP; the customer will most likely expect that.
 But the Agile-Project-Manager’s responsibility is to iterate and educate the customer, to change the way we interact with him.
 Such Project managers must have an Agile Mindset and should introduce Agile organizational structure, culture, and tools.
 The customer should be coached and partnered through the learning curve of Agility and with time the client-vendor relationship will evolve into a real partnership.